mangrovedao/mangrove-archive/README.md

                                                 // `prettier` will autoformat the files which we generally prefer.
   },
   "dependencies": {
-    "@giry/mangrove-js": "workspace:*",         // This is an example of a dependency to another package in the monorepo
+    "@giry/mangrove-js": "workspace:*",         // This is an example of a run-time dependency to another package in the monorepo
-                                                // Depending on @giry/mangrove-js is not required :-)
   },
-  "devDependencies": {                          // You probably want the following development dependencies
+  "devDependencies": {
+    "@giry/mangrove-solidity": "workspace:*",   // This is an example of a build-time dependency to another package in the monorepo

-                                                // (the version patterns will probably soon be outdated...):
+    "eslint": "^7.32.0",                        // You probably want the following development dependencies "eslint-config-prettier": "^8.3.0",         // (the version patterns will probably soon be outdated...):
-    "eslint": "^7.32.0",
-    "eslint-config-prettier": "^8.3.0",
     "eslint-plugin-prettier": "^4.0.0",
     "lint-staged": "^11.1.2",
     "prettier": "2.3.2",
-    "prettier-eslint": "^13.0.0",
+    "prettier-eslint": "^13.0.0"
   }
 }
 ```